This restorative beef and cabbage soup aka Russian Shchi will give you the energy you need in the dead of winter!

-This beef and cabbage soup combines the healthy and comforting in one delicious and a very pretty bowl!
+This beef and cabbage soup combines the healthy and the comforting in one delicious and a very pretty bowl!

 The tradition states that a spoon should be able to stand in your soup pot to determine how successful it is!
 Joking aside, a proper Russian soup is meant to be thick and nourishing.